leuchtetgruen/baseviewcontroller.js/docs/baseview.md

 BaseView is *not* an extension of an existing Backbone mechanism.
 Views are wrappers around [jQuery](http://jquery.com/)-elements in a DOM.
 They provide additional functionality as compared to the pure jQuery-element.
+The original jQuery-functionality however is still available and can even be called directly on the injected views.

 They provide getters and setters and can be used as attributes in models.
 Through a mechanism called "view-injection" they can be automatically injected into a view controller as properties.